-There are many building inspection myths that people believe which causes them to miss or ignore major defects in their home or commercial property.
+There are many building inspection myths that people believe which leads them to ignore or miss major defects in their home or commercial property.

-In this blog we will examine some of the most popular myths and explain why they are wrong.
+In this blog, we outline common building inspection myths and explain why they are wrong.

 Myth 1: New houses are in good condition and do not need inspections.